 Family Educational Rights and Privacy Act

 The Family Educational Rights and Privacy Act of 1974 (FERPA) is a U.S. federal law that gives students access to their records and protects the privacy of their education records.
-ISSA may not disclose personally identifiable information about students or allow inspection of their education records without written permission unless such action is covered by certain exceptions permitted by the act.
+International Sports Sciences Association may not disclose personally identifiable information about students or allow inspection of their education records without written permission unless such action is covered by certain exceptions permitted by the act.

-Once a student has registered for courses at ISSA, all rights provided by FERPA rest with the student even if the student is younger than 18 years old.
+Once a student has registered for courses at International Sports Sciences Association, all rights provided by FERPA rest with the student even if the student is younger than 18 years old.
 This applies regardless of country of residence or citizenship.